itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;To calculate the input mode lightand save its electric field intensity data in region 11.
+&emsp;&emsp;To calculate the input mode light and save its electric field intensity data in region 11.

 </div>